 Afternoon: visit Illegal Tender Rum Co in Dongara for a Distillery Tour and Tastings of their award-winning rum.
 You can also sample their newest distilling venture, StableViews gin.

 Dinner: enjoy Modern Australian cuisine at Southerlys Harbour View Bar and Restaurant in Dongara

-Wake up early, walk the trail round the head of the Irwin River and then visit the SeaSpray Café in Dongara for a great breakfast.
-It’s really popular with local residents and offers a Friday night seafood dinner.
+Wake up early and walk the trail around the head of the Irwin River before enjoying breakfast at SeaSpray Cafe in Dongara.
+It's a local hangout, and also offers a Friday night seafood dinner.

-If you’re looking for a fresh juice or coffee and cake, try:
+If you're looking for a fresh juice or coffee and a cake, try:

 - Jaffle Shack

 - The Beached Barrel Coffee & Donut Shop (open Wednesdays - Sundays)